 On January 23, 2017 the first call for applications was launched, which was heavily subscribed by higher education and research establishments.
 It resulted in the award of grants for 25 researchers at risk, all senior scientists, mostly from Syria and Turkey.

-On March 2, 2017, Prime Minister Bernard Cazeneuve, accompanied by Secretary of State Thierry Mandon, launched the subscription fund at the Collège de France under the aegis of the Fondation de France, which will receive private donations for PAUSE, thus demonstrating strong support for this national program.
+On March 2, 2017, Prime Minister Bernard Cazeneuve, accompanied by Secretary of State Thierry Mandon, launched the subscription fund at Collège de France under the aegis of the Fondation de France, which will receive private donations for PAUSE, thus demonstrating strong support for this national program.
 An additional public endowment of 1 million euros was awarded to the program.

 A historical precedent